gamesbook/protograf/docs/source/customised_shapes.rst

 ------
 `^ <hexagon_>`_

-Spikes are a set of one or more triangles drawn at the "perbis points" i.e. with the base of the triangles centred on the middle of Hexagon edges.
+Spikes are a set of one or more triangles drawn at the "perbii points" i.e. with the base of the triangles centred on the middle of Hexagon edges.

 If the height of the spike is given as a **negative** number, then the